adamkpickering/clsr/README.md

 First, some terms:

 A **card** is a virtual flash card.
-It has a question or prompt for something you want to learn, and the answer to that question.
+It contains a question or prompt for something you want to learn, and the answer to that question.
 A **deck** is a group of related cards.
-For example, you might make a deck for French words you want to learn, or for parts of syntax of a programming language you want to learn.
+For example, you might make a deck for learning French, or for a programming language you want to learn.

 In `clsr`, decks take the form of JSON files.
-The idea is that you keep your deck files in a single directory.
+The idea is that you keep all of your deck files in a directory.
 Then when you run `clsr` commands from inside that directory, `clsr` can work with those files.
 Having these files in one directory also lends itself to the use of version control.